fivestars/aladdin-demo/docs/commands_containers.md

 ```
 ## Create Docker Container

 We will also need to create a Dockerfile for this container.
 The image for this commands container must be inherited from the aladdin `commands_base` docker image, and copy over the folder containing the command functions as `command`.
-We demonstrate this in [aladdin-demo-commands.Dockerfile](../app/docker/aladdin-demo-commands.Dockerfile).
+We demonstrate this in the [Dockerfile](../app/commands_app/Dockerfile).
 ```Dockerfile
 FROM 281649891004.dkr.ecr.us-east-1.amazonaws.com/aladdin:commands_base
 ...